Strawberries: Delicious, Sweet, and Healthy!

 Strawberries are weight-friendly, diabetes-friendly, and oh, so delicious when they are fresh and in season.
 Ditch the junk food and try fresh strawberries for your indulgent treat - your body will thank you!

-One cup of fresh strawberry halves (about 5 oz) has only 50 kcal and 12 grams of total carbs (3 g fiber, 7.5 g sugar).
+One cup of fresh strawberry halves (about 5 oz) has only 50 calories and 12 grams of total carbs (3 g fiber, 8 g sugar).
 That is a lot of delicious sweet taste for a very reasonable caloric cost.
 If you are craving something sweet for a snack or as an after dinner treat, fresh strawberries are a great choice - the flavor will knock your socks off.
-And my guess is that you will not miss your junk food or candy when you have fresh strawberries as an indulgent option.
+And my guess is that you will not miss your junk food or candy.

-Tip: For folks with diabetes, 1 cup of strawberries contains only 1 carb choice while providing 3 grams of fiber.
-If you are looking for flavor with minimal carbs, try using just 1/4 cup of sliced fresh strawberries in yogurt, salad, or some other dish without having to count it as a carb choice (only 3 g total carbs).
+Tip: For folks with diabetes, 1 cup of strawberries contains only 1 carb choice!
+If you are looking for a sweet flavor with minimal carbs, try using just 1/4 cup of fresh sliced strawberries for only 3 grams of total carbs.

 Did you know that strawberries are a fantastic source of vitamin C?
-One cup provides about 89 mg of vitamin C - about 119% of the RDA for adults.
-Compared to 1 cup of orange slices, you get nearly the same amount of vitamin C for only 47% of the calories and 57% of the carbs.
+One cup of strawberry halves has 89 mg of vitamin C. That is 100% RDA for adult men and 119% RDA for adult women.
+Compared to 1 cup of orange slices, you get nearly the same amount of vitamin C for only 59% of the calories and 57% of the carbs.
 Not a bad swap!

 Although most people know that blueberries are high in antioxidants, many do not realize that strawberries are also a good source.
 Strawberries are rich in flavonoids and phenolic acids (e.g. ellagic acid and anthocyanins).
 Antioxidants are reported to help lower our risk of cancer as well as support cardiovascular health.

-Sometimes you just want something other than raw berries for a special occasion or for guests.
+Sometimes you just want something other than raw berries for a special occasion.
 I love Balsamic Strawberries with Ricotta Cream for this purpose.
 There are many online versions to try, but the one I like the most is Ellie Krieger's recipe on the Food Network.
 Please be sure to view the original recipe and decide for yourself if you want to keep the original ingredient amounts.
 I simply reduced the amount of honey and sugar.

 1 cup part-skim ricotta cheese